 Origin of the Giant Schnauzer Breed

-The Giant Schnauzer basically has his smaller cousin, the Standard Schnauzer to thank for his existence because these guys were basically created because people liked the Standard so much they thought…
+The Giant Schnauzer has his smaller cousin, the Standard Schnauzer, to thank for his existence.
+These guys were created because people liked the Standard so much they thought…

 “Wouldn’t it be nice to have a LARGER version?”

-Pretty much what you get when you decide to adopt a Giant Schnauzer.
-That said, it should go without saying that these guys were first originally created in Germany, back in the late 1800’s early 1900’s but really began to grow in popularity once one of the first “Giant Schnauzers” named Schnauzer began winning several different dogs shows within Germany itself.
+Which is pretty much what you get when you decide to adopt a Giant Schnauzer.
+That said, it should go without saying that these guys were first created in Germany in the late 1800s and early 1900s but began to grow in popularity once one of the first “Giant Schnauzers,” named Schnauzer, began winning several different dog shows within Germany.

 These original…